 Supplementary materials required for a graduate application to the Department of Greek and Latin

-1. An essay of approximately 1000-1500 words detailing your academic interests and goals, the sort of career you hope to pursue, and the reasons that have led you to apply to this particular program at the Catholic University of America.
-Please note that this essay replaces the "Statement of Purpose" requested in the "Application for Admission to Graduate Studies."
+1. An essay (Statement of Purpose) of approximately 1000-1500 words detailing your academic interests and goals, the sort of career you hope to pursue, and the reasons that have led you to apply to this particular program at the Catholic University of America.

 Suggestions: The essay is one of the most important parts of your application.
 It represents an opportunity to present a coherent narrative of your academic career to date, to discuss your plans, and to demonstrate why CUA in particular is an appropriate bridge between your past and your future.
 It is particularly recommended that you discuss your skills and background in the broader field, describe the levels that you have attained in the ancient languages, mention any special educational experiences you may have had (e.g. an honors project, study abroad, experience as a research assistant or museum intern, etc.), and explain any items in your academic record that may not be representative of your current goals and interests.